mIRC-Scripters/mirckb/docs/source/beginner/variables.rst

 Static Variables
 ^^^^^^^^^^^^^^^^

 Retrieving values from static variables is pretty straightforward.
-Let’s assume you have a variable called %myvar and it’s value is abc, you can get this value simply by referring to the variable outright:
+Let's assume you have a variable called %myvar and it's value is abc, you can get this value simply by referring to the variable outright:

 .. code:: text